csalmeida/ruby-classes-and-modules/README.md

 # Dates and Times

-Date and time based classes are useful in Ruby and when writting program in general, section is an introduction to these classes.
+Date and time based classes are useful in Ruby and when writting program in general, this section is an introduction to these classes.

 ## Time